Niketan999/COVID-19-TRACKER/README.md

 This Project is made by Niketan Patil and Sweta Dey (https://github.com/Dey-sys-lang?tab=repositories)

 # Support us by contributing and forking this project.
- We have really worked hard for this project so kindly fork and give it a star.
+ We have Invested Major amount of time developing this project so kindly fork and give it a star.
 Only for personal reference and not to be distributed.
+ Forks Appreciated.